calebhk98/app-ideas/README.md

 | [Spell-It App](./Projects/3-Advanced/SpellIt-App.md)                          | A twist on the classic Speak N Spell game                           | 3-Advanced |
 | [Survey App](./Projects/3-Advanced/Survey-App.md)                             | Define, conduct, and view a survey                                  | 3-Advanced |

-## Plans for the future

-We are planning to add more and more projects to this repository.
-For this, we need your help!
-Find out how to contribute below. 👇

-We are also planning to create a website where you can easily browse through all of the projects.

-## Contribution

-Any contributions are highly appreciated. :pray: You can contribute in two ways:

-1. create an issue and tell us your idea :bulb:.
-Make sure that you use the **new idea** label in this case;
-2. fork the project and submit a PR with your new idea.
-Before doing that, please make sure that you read and follow the [Contribution Guide](./CONTRIBUTING.md);

-### Examples

-You can also add your own examples to the projects after you have completed them.
-I highly encourage you to do this as it will show others what amazing things were built! 👍

-## Spread the word!

-If the information from this repo was useful to you in any way, make sure you give it a star 🌟, this way others can find it and benefit too!
-Together we can grow and make our community better! :smiley:

-Do you have any suggestions on how we could improve this project overall?
-Let us know!
-We'd love to hear your feedback!

 ### Main Contributors 🙂🙂